Lucas3oo/ots-sw-info-gradle-plugin/README.md

 There are two report tasks; one `versionReport` that generates a report on the version and license for each dependency by scanning all the dependencies and the transitive dependencies.
 The license info is taken from the dependencies pom.xml.
 If the info in that is missing the parent POM is used instead until a license info is found.
+As a last resort the plugin can be configured with a map of dependencies and licenses to fill the gaps.

 The other task; `versionUpToDateReport` checks if the used dependency is of latest version or not.
 Unfortunately there isn't any reliable info on what versions in Maven repository